RandomReaper/OnlineBot/README.md

 # OnlineBot
-Telegram bot to watch online status of servers
+Telegram bot to watch online status of hosts.

 ## Talk to the bot
 The bot is [here](https://telegram.me/PimOnlineBot).